 “As you craft your portfolio, think about your personal brand and how it integrates across all mediums ranging from your resume, your online portfolio and your physical portfolio/book," Krysta Arabudzki, assistant creative director of environmental and experiential design at SNHU, said.
 "Visual storytelling and consistency are key components for landing your ideal design job."

 She said if you have a specific tract or design strength, then play that up to present your personality and design aesthetic.

 Should you have either one or a handful or dream employers, Arabudzki said, work up a self-promotion piece that can set you apart from your peers.
 "Find a creative way to get this into the hands of the decision-maker/hiring manager," she said.
 "It is a highly effective way to get your foot in the door and start the conversation as well as being memorable.”

 Portfolios for the Digital Age

 In today’s increasingly digital world, it’s important that your graphic design portfolio can be represented in both a physical print and digital form.
 While physical print portfolios are ideal for bringing along to interviews and meetings with prospective clients, digital portfolios are useful when applying to jobs, networking and looking for freelance or consulting work.

-"Having a portfolio in a digital format enables a job seeker to distribute it more widely, for example, on social media," said Rich Grant, an SNHU Career advisor in southern Maine.
+“Having a portfolio in a digital format enables a job seeker to distribute it more widely, for example, on social media,” said Rich Grant, an SNHU career advisor.

 How you present a digital graphic design portfolio can vary, from a PDF version of your physical print portfolio to a personal website or even LinkedIn profile.